astroumd/lmtoy/data/README.md

 3) GBT is more simple, only singly dimensioned arrays.

-4) IRAM comes with two examples:
+4) IRAM comes with two examples:  (see also comments in https://www.iram.fr/IRAMFR/GILDAS/doc/html/class-html/node15.html)
    - IRAM1:   (single.fits) - a primary HDU with NAXIS1=nchan at fixed RA,DEC
    - IRAM2:   (index.fits)  - a SDFITS lookalike, called MATRIX, where the data are in column SPECTRA